 Schutt has been the recipient of a Guggenheim Fellowship and New York Foundation of the Arts grant.
 She has twice won the O.Henry Short Story Prize, and her stories have been anthologized.

 Schutt has taught in many MFA programs as a visiting writer, among them Washington University, Syracuse University, and UC Irvine.
 Most recently, she was the Tin House Visiting Writer at Portland State University-Oregon in spring 2017.
 She frequently teaches at the Sewanee Writers’ Conference in the summer.
-Schutt lives in New York and is a frequent adjunct at Columbia University, from which program she graduated in 1977.
-Her first teacher there was Richard Yates.
+Schutt lives in New York and is a frequent adjunct at Columbia University.

 Born and raised in a small town, halfway between Madison and Milwaukee, Wisconsin, Christine Schutt earned her BA and MA degrees at the University of Wisconsin in Madison.
 Not long after, she moved to New York, where she has lived ever since.
 She has an MFA in fiction from Columbia University.
 Her first teacher in the program was Richard Yates.